The Marsh King's Daughter

 The Marsh King's Daughter is a 2023 psychological thriller film directed by Neil Burger and written by Elle Smith and Mark L. Smith, based on the 2017 novel of the same name by Karen Dionne.
 It stars Daisy Ridley, Ben Mendelsohn, Garrett Hedlund, Caren Pistorius, Brooklynn Prince, and Gil Birmingham.

-The Marsh King's Daughter was released in the United States on November 3, 2023, by Lionsgate, Roadside Attractions and STXfilms to mixed to average reviews.
+The Marsh King's Daughter was released in the United States on November 3, 2023, by Lionsgate, Roadside Attractions and STXfilms to mixed reviews.

 Plot

-Young Helena lives in the Northern Michigan wilderness with her mother, Beth, and her father, Jacob Holbrook.
-Jacob teaches Helena how to track a deer through the forest; when they see it, Helena takes a shot but misses, disappointing Jacob.
-Back home, Jacob gives Helena a tattoo on her forearm as a “reward.”
+Young Helena lives in the Northern Michigan wilderness with her mother Beth and her father Jacob.
+He teaches Helena how to track a deer through the forest.
+When they see it, Helena takes a shot, but misses, disappointing Jacob.
+Back home, Jacob gives Helena a tattoo on her forearm as a "reward".
 While hunting, Helena and Jacob encounter the paw of a trapped animal, and Jacob explains the animal gnawed its own arm off to escape.
-Helena’s hunting improves, and Jacob gives her more tattoos.
+Helena's hunting improves, and Jacob gives her more tattoos.

 While Jacob is out one day, a man arrives lost on an ATV.
 Beth begs the man to help them and drive them away before Jacob returns, but Helena refuses to get on the bike, confused by what her mother is saying.
 Jacob returns and kills the man, but Beth knocks Helena unconscious and drives them away.
 Helena wakes up in the office of Sheriff Clark, who promises her that she is now safe.
-Beth explains that Jacob kidnapped her and took her to the woods years before; Helena refuses to believe her mother, calling her a liar.
-Jacob helps Helena escape the station, but the police arrive and arrest Jacob.
+Beth explains that Jacob kidnapped her and took her to the woods years before.
+Helena refuses to believe her mother.
+Jacob helps her escape the station, but the police arrive and arrest Jacob.
+Years later, Helena lives a normal suburban life with her husband Stephen and daughter Marigold, covering her facial tattoos with makeup.
+When asked about her background, Helena gives a fabricated story.

-Years later, adult Helena lives in suburbia and works a desk job.
-She covers up her facial tattoos every day with makeup.
-She picks up her daughter Marigold.
-She takes her to a playground where she teaches Marigold about different types of birds and trees.
-They return home and join Helena’s husband, Stephen, for a work picnic.
-When Stephen’s colleagues ask about her background, Helena gives a made-up story.

-On the highway, Jacob and another prisoner attack a guard, cause an accident, and escape.
-Helena returns to find police at her house; Special Agent Illing informs her that Jacob has escaped, and they are searching to see if Helena and he have had any contact, which Helena is adamant has not happened.
-Stephen learns that Helena’s father is the “Marsh King,” a secret she had kept from him, and he is upset to have been left in the dark.